NOAA-ORR-ERD/MapRoom/README.rst

 ``maproom.layers.line.LineLayer`` which displays both points and lines in files like ``.verdat`` and other "ugrid" file types.
 It is much more complicated than the ``PointLayer`` because it includes editing functions: moving, adding, and deleting points and lines.
-See the next section for more information.
+See the UGrid section below for more information.

 All layers use numpy arrays to hold coordinates to be mapped onto the lat/lon project space.
 Some layers, like the LineLayer, have large arrays (one row per